nbakas/TaylorBigF.jl/README.md

-# TaylorBigF.jl: Julia code for Numerical Methods with Taylors Series in High Arithmetic Precision
+> Julia code for Numerical Methods with Taylors Series in High Arithmetic Precision

 - interpolation
 - extrapolation